mmallicoat/midtown-rain/docs/Notes.rst

 Todo
 ----

-*   Prepare image data: get into a 3D numpy array
-*   Figure out which algorithm to use to train the model;
-    Convolutional NN?
-*   Find library to implement training algorithm, etc.
-    PyTorch?
-TensorFlow?
-*   Write code to process images: convert to greyscale, reduce size/dimensionality

 Done
 ----
+*   Write code to process images: convert to greyscale, reduce size/dimensionality
+*   Prepare image data: get into a 3D numpy array
 *   Collect times of images.
 For each, find the nearest observation and record the Raining/Not binary variable.
     This variable could be added to the 'images.csv' file.